 Get ready to go large with these creative We’re Going on a Bear Hunt activities and investigations for Early Years from Jane Bunting…

-Once the book has been introduced and re-read a few times, suggest to the children that they might like to change the role-play area to fit with this story world.
-Talk together with them to share ideas about how this might be done, for example, what do you think the bear’s den would be like?
+Talk together with them to share ideas about how this might be done.
+For example, what do you think the bear’s den would be like?

-Once children have got to know We’re Going on a Bear Hunt well by hearing it read aloud and through acting it out, they will enjoy concrete opportunities to explore and investigate some of the story’s ideas for themselves…
+Once children know the book well and have done some Going on a Bear Hunt activities, they will enjoy concrete opportunities to explore and investigate some of the story’s ideas for themselves…

 Once the grasses have been collected, try the following activities: